RoServicesRBX/rebrand-docs/docs/API/Ranking/Exile.md

 ```/api/ranking/exile/```

-This endpoint exiled the specified user.
+This endpoint exiles the specified user.

+You need to open a ticket in our [Discord server](https://roservices.app/discord) to request the exile endpoint be enabled for your group.

 ## Request Body